iqbalmdkaify/2GIS-data-scraper/README.md

 ### How to use

 Four **constant variables** must be set in total in the *main.ipynb file*.
 Verify that the following files are in the same directory or folder: <code>main.ipynb, markup_file, csv_data_file</code>.
 If they are located in different directories, the **full path** to these files must be included in the code.
+An example file for the output CSV file(_data.csv_) is provided in the repo, feel free to see the file structure in order to modify the <code>headers</code> variable in the _main_ script.

 You can run the script in [Jupyter Notebook](https://jupyter.org/install) after configuring the variables listed below.